OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Emote_System.md

    - To Others: "{0} emotes at {1}"

 #### Custom Emote System

+**Game Rule Summary**: Besides the preset emotes, you can create custom emotes by typing `/emote <your action>`, `/em <your action>`, or `/e <your action>`.
+This lets you describe any action you want, like "checks his sword for nicks" or "looks around nervously."
+Players from your own realm will see exactly what you type, but players from enemy realms will just see that you're "making strange motions."

 ```csharp
 // /emote <text> or /em <text> or /e <text>
 if (GameServer.ServerRules.IsAllowedToUnderstand(source, target))